 This course explores psychological issues using original source readings and discussions about issues raised in the media and popular culture (e.g., film, television).
 The class focus is to integrate and apply psychological theories and concepts to real-world issues as portrayed in the media.
 Prerequisites: PSY 101 or permission of instructor.
-(Spring, even-odd years)
+(Offered Occasionally)